Austin Car Accident Attorneys

 Types of Austin Auto Accidents

-Rear End Collisions: Rear end collisions, the most frequent of all traffic accident types, are usually caused by distracted driving, speeding, and/or tailgating.
+- Rear-End Collisions: Rear-end collisions, the most frequent of all traffic accident types, are usually caused by distracted driving, speeding, and/or tailgating.
 They are nearly always considered to be the fault of the driver in the rear who failed to maintain the proper distance between vehicles.
-While rear end accidents result in fewer fatalities than some other types of accident, injuries can be serious.
-Soft tissue injuries to the spinal cord, neck and back from rear-end crashes can be extremely painful and persistent; but they may be difficult to prove, because sprains and strains don’t show up on x-rays.
+While rear-end accidents result in fewer fatalities than some other types of accident, injuries can be serious.
+Soft tissue injuries to the spinal cord, neck, and back from rear-end crashes can be extremely painful and persistent; but they may be difficult to prove because sprains and strains don’t show up on X-rays.
 Herniated discs, which may require surgery, are also common in rear-end crashes.
 Many insurance companies routinely deny claims related to rear-end accidents, so you need to fight back by hiring a good Austin auto accident lawyer to negotiate a fair and appropriate settlement if you’ve sustained this type of injury.

-Rollovers: Another extremely serious accident type, a rollover is when a car flips over, often when going around a sharp curve, and then rolls onto its roof.
+- Rollovers: Another extremely serious accident type, a rollover is when a car flips over, often when going around a sharp curve, and then rolls onto its roof.
 Occupants can be thrown from the vehicle and crushed as it rolls onto them, or they may be caught inside and crushed when the roof collapses.
 Rollovers are more common on older SUVs manufactured before 1993 that have a high center of gravity.
 These accidents can be attributed to faulty vehicle design.
 Newer model SUVs have been redesigned for better stability.

-Texas Vehicle Accidents By Vehicle Body Type
+Texas Vehicle Accidents by Vehicle Body Type

 Pedestrian vs. Car Accidents

-Perhaps you were not driving, but were hit by a car as a pedestrian.
+Perhaps you were not driving but were hit by a car as a pedestrian.
 Drivers owe a duty of care to others with whom they share the road.
 Pedestrians are, of course, extremely vulnerable when hit by cars weighing several thousand pounds.
 Pedestrian accidents are often fatal or catastrophic.

 Running lights, failing to yield the right-of-way, and running off the road onto a sidewalk or shoulder are negligent acts on the part of a driver that can easily injure or kill a pedestrian.
 If you’ve been hit or a family member has been killed as a pedestrian, waste no time getting a lawyer.
 The insurance company can be relied on to try to place the blame for the accident on you.
 You need a powerful legal advocate to fight for your rights.

 As with pedestrians, bicyclists are highly vulnerable in accidents with cars.
 Many drivers seem to feel that cyclists have no right to be on the road.
 Not true.
 You have every legal right to be there, and impatient or aggressive drivers can be made to pay for their wrongdoing if they knock you down.
 But it’s never easy.
 They will attempt to blame you for being in their way.
-Your lawyer will protect your rights against insurance company tactics in the event of a bicycle accident in Austin.
+Your lawyer can protect your rights against insurance company tactics in the event of a bicycle accident in Austin.